SightMan3/Cyber-office-2077/README.md

 #### This project was a huge challenge but some of the biggest accomplishemnts were:

-making dynamic char room and chatting in real time
+ - making a dynamic chat room and chatting in real time

-implemnting Azure cloud storage so people can share files between each other
+ - implemnting Azure cloud storage so people can share files between each other

-javascript
+ - javascript

 ## Next steps